AlchemyCMS/alchemy-richmedia-essences/README.md

 # Alchemy CMS HTML5 Richmedia Essences

-Adds HTML5 EssenceAudio and EssenceVideo essences to your Alchemy CMS powered site.
+Adds HTML5 `EssenceAudio` and `EssenceVideo` essences to your Alchemy CMS powered site.

+## Alchemy version

-This version is compatible with Alchemy version 3.0 and above only and does not include any Flash® based player anymore.
-The output are simple HTML5 <video> and <audio> tags.
+This version is compatible with Alchemy version 3.0 and above only.

-Also this plugin does not contain a EssenceFlash any more.
-If you need EssenceFlash, you need to use version 0.3-stable.
+Also this plugin does not contain a `EssenceFlash` any more.
+If you need `EssenceFlash`, you need to use version 0.3-stable.

-For Alchemy v2.7.0 please use version 0.2.0.
+- For Alchemy v2.7.0 please use version 0.2.0.

-For Alchemy v2.6.0 and below please use version 0.1.0.
+- For Alchemy v2.6.0 and below please use version 0.1.0.

 ## Installation